klendathu2k/Obsidian/2022 Week 15/SHREK Status 04-15-22.md

 ### 04/15 Status

+- Design decision
-- Demonstrated generation of job execution scripts from single input file (yaml) used in PanDA submission.
+	- Generation of user's job execution scripts from job definition files (*yaml*)  pre-submission to
-- Places the full job definiton (input, output data sets, user macros, run time parameters, etc...) in a single document for each component of a workflow.
+- Unifies *all* information required to run a production into a single input file (*per each step in a workflow*)
+- Allows user's input files to be validated against schema definitions
+-

+---

+### 04/15 Status
+- Initial schema definitions in place
+- Working on building workflows from